agrc/wfrc-bike-map/README.md

 [Dev Configs](https://console.firebase.google.com/project/ut-dts-agrc-wfrc-bike-map-dev/config/env/firebase)
 [Prod Configs](https://console.firebase.google.com/project/ut-dts-agrc-wfrc-bike-map-prod/config/env/firebase)

-Once any changes are published, the values should be immediately reflected in the corresponding application environment.
+Once any changes are published, the values should be reflected in the corresponding application environment within 60 seconds.

 If you add a new config, make sure to run `pnpm run download-configs:dev` so that you have the necessary default values during development.
 This is done automatically in CI.